Christophe-Foyer/minibot/README.md

 Media will be added eventually (assuming this project makes it to completion).

 In terms of equipment, this uses a:
-- raspberry pi - for now, using a pi zero to limit thermal load because I forgot vents in the initial design, but a pi with 64 bit support would be good for ROS.
+- raspberry pi 3 or higher (or pi zero 2)
 - wavshare stepper motor hat
 - two nema 17s
 - an rgbd camera, here a vzense dcam710 but realistically a realsense d435i would be much nicer